tommygeiger/tuner/README.md

 # Tuner

-A React app that gives the users more control over the Spotify recommendation engine.
+A React app that gives users more control over the Spotify recommendation engine.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Live at [tommygeiger.com/tuner](https://tommygeiger.com/tuner).